What Are The Benefits Of SEO Keywords?

 What is a keyword in SEO, with an example?

-A keyword is the magic SEO secret word that people use in search engines when looking for products or services like yours.
+People use search engine optimisation keywords in search engines when looking for products or services like yours.
 Use keywords to define aspects of your business, for example ‘pizza delivery Manchester’; ‘accountancy services for self-employed’; or ‘cheap new tyres’.
 Place them appropriately in all web copy, images, videos, and so on for best results.

 How do you target keywords?